 — Yuri Victor ♥︎ (@yurivictor) June 4, 2014

 However, it’s important to remember that the Title II authority is still in rule despite the fact that FCC is forcing hard to revert it.
-Therefore, Verizon wireless is still a “common carrier” and is liable to treat all the traffic equally.
+Therefore, Verizon Wireless is still a “common carrier” and is liable to treat all traffic equally.